raimuucka/ArduinoSTM32wiki/Installation.md

 Install DFU-Utils.

 On Ubuntu it has been reported that the standard version of the utils V 0.5 does not work, but V 0.8 does work.
+See the linux page about how to build and install dfu-util

 Note.
 Please read the uploading section related to uploading when using Linux.